 The unsecured subordinated promissory notes bear interest at a rate of 7.25% per annum payable quarterly.
-The notes are payable in equal annual installments of \$2.7 million on September 30 of 2016, 2017 and 2018, with no prepayment right.
+The notes are payable in annual installments of \$2.7 million through 2018, with no prepayment right.

 9. Financial Instruments

 We are exposed to various market risks, including changes in interest rates.
 To manage risks associated with the volatility of changes in interest rates, we may enter into interest rate management instruments.